 M&A professionals greeted 2019 with a note of caution.
 Following a strong year for M&A in 2018, optimism was tempered by concerns over increased market volatility, trade disputes, rising interest rates and global political uncertainties.
-As it turned out, we saw significant turbulence in a number of areas in 2019, including trade relations, domestic politics in the U.S. and Europe, and regional flare-ups in the Middle East and Persian Gulf.
+As it turned out, we saw significant turbulence in a number of areas in 2019, including trade relations, domestic politics in the U.S. and Europe, and regional flare-ups in the Middle East.
 Notwithstanding this turmoil, deal activity remained resilient, particularly in the United States, facilitated by relatively stable equity markets and available financing.
 While global transaction volume of approximately $3.3 trillion in 2019 was down slightly from 2018, it nonetheless represents the fourth-largest annual volume on record; and U.S. volume of approximately $1.6 trillion was up slightly from the prior year, according to data from Mergermarket.
 Companies announced a number of significant deals at the end of the year, and a robust pipeline supports continued, if cautious, optimism for 2020.

 Large transactions drove market statistics for 2019.
 The number of deals valued at greater than $10 billion was up compared to 2018 and represented close to one-third of global activity and approximately 10% of U.S. activity.
 Average deal size increased to $389 million globally, the second-highest on record, and a record $768 million in the U.S. At the same time, the total number of deals fell both globally (down approximately 5% from 2018) and in the U.S. (down approximately 10%) for the second consecutive year.